 Exploration of skills and knowledge needed for success in the health professions.
-Conducted within the context of discussion of healthcare systems and health professions.
-Every Fall semester.
+Conducted within the context of discussion of health care systems and health professions.
+Prerequisite: first-year or sophomore standing, or permission of instructor.
+Offered annually every fall semester.
 (3 sem. hrs.)